-Net gains and losses arising from changes in the fair value of financial assets carried 'at fair value through profit or loss' are taken to the Income statement.
+Net gains and losses arising from changes in the fair value of financial assets carried 'at fair value through profit or loss' are taken to the 'income statement'.

-Net gains and losses arising from changes in the fair value of 'available for sale' financial assets are taken to the 'statement of comprehensive income' until these are derecognised or impaired.
-At this time, the cumulative gains or losses previously recognised directly in the 'statement of comprehensive income' are transferred to the 'income statement'.
+Net gains and losses arising on changes in the fair value of available for sale financial assets are taken to the 'Statement of Comprehensive Income' until these are derecognised or impaired.
+At this time, the cumulative gains or losses previously recognised in the 'Statement of Comprehensive Income' are transferred to the income statement.

-Subsequent to initial recognition financial assets classified as 'loans and receivables' are carried at amortised cost using the effective interest method.
+Subsequent to initial recognition, financial assets classified as 'loans and receivables' are carried at amortised cost using the effective interest method.

-Gains or losses are also recognised in the 'income statement' when financial assets carried at amortised cost are derecognised or impaired, and through the amortisation process.
+Gains or losses are also recognised in the 'Income Statement' when financial assets carried at amortised cost are derecognised or impaired, and through the amortisation process.

-3.2.5 Impairment
+3.2.4 Impairment